 Paws for Life is a program developed by Karma Rescue, a non-profit organisation based in LA who rescue at-risk dogs from high-kill shelters across Southern California.

-The rescue first launched the program a little over two years ago with the help of Captain Wood at the Lancaster State Prison.
+The rescue first launched the program in 2014 with the help of Captain Wood at the Lancaster State Prison.
 In that period together they have run seven rounds of the 12-week program with over 60 dogs certified as Good Citizens and 30 inmates now taking part in both training dogs and mentoring other inmates.

 Captain Wood, an avid animal lover, took us back to the beginning of the journey and June 2014 telling us why she approached the rescue with the idea, 'I have always been an avid lover of animal especially dogs.
 Over the years I had seen where Prisons in other states were running dog programs.
 I had told myself years ago if I ever have the opportunity to start a dog program I am going to because so many animals could be saved and the men could give back to the community.'